nus-cs2103-AY2223S2/tp/docs/_ug/Commands.md

 * The `INTERVIEW DATETIME` is required to advance `Applicant` from `status` `APPLIED` to `status` `SHORTLISTED`.
 * However, `INTERVIEW DATETIME` is not required to advance `Applicant` from `status` `SHORTLISTED` to `status` `ACCEPTED`.
+* The format for `INTERVIEW DATETIME` should follow: "dd-mm-yyyy HH:MM".
+  * “dd”: Day of the month.
+For example, “10” would represent the 10th day of the month.
+  * “mm”: Month of the year, ranging from 1 to 12 for January to December respectively.
+    For example, “05” would represent May.
+  * “yyyy”: A 4-digit year.
+For example, “2023” would represent the year 2023.
+  * "HH": Hour of the day, ranging from 0-23 in 24-hour clock format.
+    For example, "15" would represent 15th hour of the day.
+  * "MM": Minute of the day, ranging from 0-59.
+For example, "50" would represent the 59th minute of the hour.

 **Example:**